MathGL92/mathgl92/README.md

 ##### How to reach me 📫

-I will be very happy to catch up with you!
+I will be very happy to catch up with you around a beer :beer: or a coffee :coffee:

 You can contact me through my [email](mathieu.longe@orange.fr) or visit my [linkedin](https://www.linkedin.com/in/mathieu-longe/).